Mine (Taylor Swift song)

-"Mine" is a song written and recorded by the American singer-songwriter Taylor Swift and the lead single from her third studio album, Speak Now (2010).
-Big Machine Records released the song for download and to US country radio on August 4, 2010.
+"Mine" is a song written and recorded by the American singer-songwriter Taylor Swift from her third studio album, Speak Now (2010).
+Big Machine Records released the song as the lead single from the album on August 4, 2010.
 Produced by Swift and Nathan Chapman, "Mine" is a country pop song with elements of pop rock.
 In the lyrics, the track discusses the ups and downs of young love, inspired by Swift's tendency to run away from love for fears of heartbreak.

 Music critics praised "Mine" for its narrative and mature perspective on love, although some deemed the song formulaic and likened it to Swift's previous country pop songs.
 The single was a top-ten hit and received recording certifications in Australia, Canada, and Japan.
 In the United States, "Mine" peaked at number three on the Billboard Hot 100, number two on Billboards Hot Country Songs chart, and number one on Billboards Adult Contemporary chart.
 The Recording Industry Association of America (RIAA) certified the single triple platinum for crossing three million units based on sales and streaming.

 Swift and Roman White directed the music video for "Mine", which chronicles a romance with a happy ending between Swift and her love interest (played by Toby Hemingway).
 It won Video of the Year at the 2011 CMT Music Awards.
 During promotion of Speak Now, Swift performed "Mine" on televised events in the United States and Japan, and she included the song on the set list of her Speak Now World Tour (2011–2012).
 A re-recorded version, titled "Mine (Taylor's Version)", was released as part of Swift's third re-recorded album Speak Now (Taylor's Version) (2023).